DonilZ/moviefan-rest-service/README.md

 # moviefan-rest-service
-A simple training web service for working with films (storage, addition, deletion).
+A simple restful training web service for working with films (storage, addition, deletion).